Published on December 5th, 2018. Last Updated: July 23rd, 2019.

 by Amanda Bond

-And honestly, that’s what I love about Facebook advertising:
+And honestly, that’s what I love about Facebook advertising and conversion-style marketing in general:

-The “unabridged numbers” seen from behind-the-scenes of not just one but multiple businesses, a vantage point unique to people like me—consultants and service providers, tell us the whole story…
+The “unabridged numbers” seen from behind-the-scenes of not just one but multiple businesses spanning an entire industry, a vantage point unique to people like me—consultants and service providers, tell us the whole story…

 …and predict either scalable profitability OR pending doom.